Summary Charts of English Tenses

 Examples: I'm going to leave tomorrow.
 I am leaving tomorrow.

-Note: Present Perfect can replace the Present Perfect Continuous for the action that has lasted for some time by now.
+Note: Present perfect may replace the present perfect continuous for the action that has lasted for some time by now.

-Examples: I see a little boy now.
+Examples: I see a little boy.
 I understand what you mean.

-Note: Stative verbs "know, understand, remember, like, love, hate, want, see, hear, seem, look", etc., are not used in the Continuous tenses.
+Note: Stative verbs "know, understand, remember, like, love, hate, want, see, hear, seem, look", etc., are generally not used in the continuous tenses.

 Examples: She has known them for six years.
 She has loved him all her life.

-Note: Stative verbs "know, understand, remember, like, love, hate, want, see, hear, seem, look", etc., are not used in the Continuous tenses.
+Note: Stative verbs "know, understand, remember, like, love, hate, want, see, hear, seem, look", etc., are generally not used in the continuous tenses.

 Examples: I saw him an hour ago.
 He came back last Friday.
+She went to the theater yesterday.
 They visited London in 2009.

 Meaning: The action was going on (1) when another past action happened or (2) at some point of time in the past.